iechor/docs/content/compose/compose-file/05-services.md

 - `service`: Defines the name of the service being referenced as a base, for example `web` or `database`.
 - `file`: The location of a Compose configuration file defining that service.

 When a service uses `extends`, it can also specify dependencies on other resources, an explicit `volumes` declaration for instance.
 However, it's important to note that `extends` does not automatically incorporate the target volume definition into the extending Compose file.
-Instead, you are responsible for ensuring that an equivalent resource exists for the service being extended to maintain consistency.
-Docker Compose verifies that a resource with the referenced ID is present within the Compose model.
+Instead, you are responsible for ensuring that an equivalent resource exists for the service being extended to maintain consistency. iEchor Compose verifies that a resource with the referenced ID is present within the Compose model.

 Dependencies on other resources in an `extends` target can be:
 - An explicit reference by `volumes`, `networks`, `configs`, `secrets`, `links`, `volumes_from` or `depends_on`